Denny-B-Justin/Ourlier_Identification_from_Surveys_Likert_Scale/README.md

-# Analyzing Likert Scale Responses: Distribution, Trends, and Outlier Detectio
+## Analyzing Likert Scale Responses: Distribution, Trends, and Outlier Detection

 1. **Data Loading**:
    - Loaded the dataset from an Excel file and inspected its structure to identify relevant columns.